viamrobotics/docs/docs/manage/remotes.md

 Robots are organized into *parts*, where each part represents a computer (a single-board computer like a Raspberry Pi or a desktop, laptop, or other computer) running `viam-server`, the hardware [components](/components/) attached to it, and any [services](/services/) or other resources running on it.
 Every robot has a main part, and multi-part robots have one or more sub-parts representing additional computers running `viam-server`.

-Remotes are connections between parts.
+There are two ways to link robot parts:

+- To connect two computers within the *same robot*, [configure a sub-part](#configure-a-sub-part).

+- To connect two computers that are parts of *different robots*, [configure a remote](#configure-a-remote).

-They are established using the best network path available.
+Connections between robots are established using the best network path available.

-Once you configure a remote, the main robot part can access all the components and services configured on the remote robot part as though they were entities of the main robot part.
+When you configure a remote or a sub-part, the main robot part can access all the components and services configured on the remote robot part as though they were entities of the main robot part.
 This is a one-way connection: The main robot part can access the resources of the remote robot part, but the remote robot cannot access the resources of the robot part remoting into it.

-Remotes are used in two ways: to connect parts within the same robot, and to connect parts of different robots.

 ## Configuration

-To connect two computers within the *same robot*, [configure a sub-part](#configure-a-sub-part).

-To connect two computers that are parts of *different robots*, [configure a remote](#configure-a-remote).

 ### Configure a sub-part